Leo A. Bohanski

 Areas of Practice

-Leo joined Marshall Dennehey's Casualty Department in 2004 and handles matters involving motor vehicle liability, premises liability, general liability and first party medical benefits disputes.
-Most of his work focuses on the defense of personal injury claims for motor vehicle accidents, uninsured/underinsured motorists and premises liability for small businesses, malls, home owners' associations and large corporations.
+Leo is a member of the Casualty Department defending clients in civil actions in Pennsylvania and New York.
+The scope of his practice involves the defense of claims for personal injury for motor vehicle accidents, uninsured/underinsured motorist coverage, bad faith, products liability and premises liability for small businesses, malls, home owners' associations and large corporations.
+He also defends small businesses and large corporations in the American Arbitration Association (AAA) forum.
 He has significant experience handling complex economic damages cases involving the application of the various provisions of the Pennsylvania Motor Vehicle Financial Responsibility Law.

-In 2000, he graduated from the Pennsylvania State University with a Bachelor of Arts degree majoring in International Politics and minoring in Economics and French.
+In 2000, he graduated from the Pennsylvania State University with a Bachelor of Arts degree in International Politics with minors in Economics and French.
 He completed a legal internship for the Finance Department of the Office of the Corporation Counsel in Washington D.C.
 During his senior year, he studied abroad in France and received a Diploma of French Studies at the international school of Marc Bloch University of Strasbourg.
 All of his courses were taught solely in French that year.

 In 2003, he received his juris doctor from the Villanova University School of Law and served a one-year term as a law clerk to the Honorable Peter J. O'Brien in the Court of Common Pleas of Monroe County.

-He was born in Rio de Janeiro, Brazil and has spent the majority of his life in United States, while maintaining close ties to family and friends in Brazil and France.
+He was born in Rio de Janeiro, Brazil and has spent the majority of his life in United States, while maintaining close ties to family and friends in Brazil.

 Obtained a defense verdict of no serious impairment of a body function with no recovery of economic damages in a rear-end motor vehicle accident case, where Plaintiff claimed that she sustained serious injuries to her cervical and lumbar spine.
 Her first year of treatment involved prescription medications from her primary care physician and 33 chiropractic treatment sessions.
 As her treatment was weaning down, she was involved in a more serious second motor vehicle accident that resulted in increased treatment to both her cervical and lumbar spine.
 Plaintiff's physiatrist opined that Plaintiff's ongoing cervical and lumbar pain was attributable to the first accident, and that the second accident was a minor exacerbation of her prior condition.
 Her expert boarded $60,800.00 in future medical expenses.
 The jury determined that Plaintiff did not sustain a serious impairment of a body function and awarded $0.00 for future medical expenses.